Monday 1 January 2024

 As for State assistance, the 2024 Directive maintains (with minor rewording) the current basic rule that Member States must ensure ‘material reception conditions’ that ‘provide an adequate standard of living for applicants, which guarantees their subsistence and protects their physical and mental health’, although assistance can be reduced or eliminated for asylum seekers with means or who have been working.
 (On the adequacy of financial support under the first phase Directive, see the Saciri judgment) A new provision will state that Member States cannot ask for contributions to health care costs if the health care in question is provided for free to their citizens.

-For housing, a new provision will emphasise that it must guarantee an ‘adequate standard of living’.
-The current rule that Member States must aim to prevent sexual violence or harassment in reception centres will be expanded to refer to ensuring ‘as far as possible, the prevention of assault and violence, including violence committed with a sexual, gender, racist or religious motive’ – which would seem to cover also violence against asylum seekers or reception centres committed by extremist far right groups.
+For housing, a new provision emphasises that it must guarantee an ‘adequate standard of living’.* The 2013 Directive rule that Member States must aim to prevent sexual violence or harassment in reception centres is expanded to refer to ensuring ‘as far as possible, the prevention of assault and violence, including violence committed with a sexual, gender, racist or religious motive’* – which would seem to cover also violence against asylum seekers or reception centres committed by extremist far right groups.
 Other new provisions state that ‘Member States shall provide separate sanitary facilities for female applicants and a safe place in accommodation centres for them and their minor children’, and give Member States an option to permit asylum seekers to do voluntary work outside reception centres.

-As under the current Directive, the 2024 Directive will specify that Member States should change reception centres where asylum-seekers are living only where necessary.
-The case law on the current Directive says that this does not prevent Member States moving asylum-seekers to a new reception centre when they are preparing to transfer the applicants to another Member State under the Dublin rules (see VW and EV), even if the asylum seekers have appealed against the transfer decision; as we shall see below, the 2024 Directive takes an even stricter approach to those covered by the Dublin rules.
+As under the 2013 Directive, the 2024 Directive specifies that Member States should change reception centres where asylum-seekers are living only where necessary.* The case law on the 2013 Directive says that this does not prevent Member States moving asylum-seekers to a new reception centre when they are preparing to transfer the applicants to another Member State under the Dublin rules (see VW and EV), even if the asylum seekers have appealed against the transfer decision; as we shall see below, the 2024 Directive takes an even stricter approach to those covered by the Dublin rules.

-Health care provided to asylum seekers has to include as a minimum essential treatment of illness, emergency care, and mental health; the 2024 Directive will add a reference to ‘necessary sexual and reproductive health care which is essential to address a serious physical condition’.
-It will be expressly specified that health care must be provided even where benefits are otherwise withdrawn due to the applicant being subject to a Dublin transfer.
+Health care provided to asylum seekers has to include as a minimum essential treatment of illness, emergency care, and mental health; the 2024 Directive adds a reference to ‘necessary sexual and reproductive health care which is essential to address a serious physical condition’.* It is expressly specified that health care must be provided even where benefits are otherwise withdrawn due to the applicant being subject to a Dublin transfer.*

 Reduction or withdrawal of benefits

-The 2024 Directive will provide that benefits can only be withdrawn for violent behaviour (as reworded).
-But the daily expenses allowance, or other benefits, can also be reduced in the cases referred to in the current law, as well as failure to cooperate with the authorities or failure to comply with integration measures; although the prospect of punishment for late applications (which dates back to a UK demand during the negotiations of the first phase Directive) has been dropped.
+The 2024 Directive provides that benefits can only be withdrawn for violent behaviour (as reworded).* But the daily expenses allowance, or other benefits, can also be reduced in the cases referred to in the 2013 law,* as well as failure to cooperate with the authorities or failure to comply with integration measures; although the prospect of punishment for late applications (which dates back to a UK demand during the negotiations of the first phase Directive) has been dropped.

 The biggest change in this area in the 2024 Directive is the overturning of the Court of Justice case law on the position of asylum seekers subject to a Dublin transfer (CIMADE and GISTI).
 In that case, the Court found that there were no express exceptions in the first phase Directive for Dublin cases, and that transfers might take months to take place or never happen at all.
 Member States were responsible for ensuring application of the Directive until a transfer was carried out, considering inter alia the right to dignity in the EU Charter of Fundamental Rights.
 Separately, as noted above, the CJEU has ruled that access to employment is not lost because the asylum seeker did not apply in the first Member State of entry, or is subject to the Dublin rules, or appeals against a Dublin transfer decision with suspensive effect.